 These are the basic requirements, but if you want to know other requirements and why they are in place, keep reading!

 Egg Donor Age Requirement

-As you may imagine, the egg donor age requirement in Egg Donation is essential for both legality and optimal outcomes.
+As you may imagine, the age requirement in egg donation is essential for both legality and optimal outcomes.
 The minimum age requirement is established to ensure applicants are eligible to enter into a legal contract.
 While a woman is considered an adult at 18, some states require that a prospective donor be 19 years old to enter into an egg donation agreement.
-Additionally, professionals in this healthcare space have determined that an egg donation journey requires a degree of maturity and responsibility, allowing the donor to take on the commitment of becoming an egg donor.
+Additionally, professionals in this healthcare space have determined that an egg donation journey requires a degree of maturity and responsibility, allowing the donor to take on the commitment of becoming an donor.

 A healthy lifestyle dramatically influences the quality of donors’ eggs.
 Every woman has her own lifestyle that she is comfortable with.
 A healthy lifestyle implies several things, but the most important is that you take care of yourself, exercise, eat well and keep a healthy state of mind.